DenzelBraithwaite/Vault-of-Knowledge/sql.md

 ## **Subqueries**

-A subquery is a query nested inside another query.
+A subquery is a query nested inside another query.git

 ```sql